-- 11. To review and endorse the content of the statements made in relation to internal controls (other than internal financial controls) in the annual report and accounts for submission to the Board. - 12.
-Where applicable, to (i) review at least annually the terms of reference for the executive risk management meetings; and (ii) to review the minutes of such meetings and such further information as the executive risk management meeting may request from time to time. - 13.
-To provide to the Board such additional assurance as it may reasonable require regarding the reliability of risk information submitted to it. - 14.
+- 9.11.
+To review and endorse the content of the statements made in relation to internal controls (other than internal financial controls) in the annual report and accounts for submission to the Board. - 9.12.
+Where applicable, to (i) review at least annually the terms of reference for the executive risk management meetings; and (ii) to review the minutes of such meetings and such further information as the executive risk management meeting may request from time to time. - 9.13.
+To provide to the Board such additional assurance as it may reasonable require regarding the reliability of risk information submitted to it. - 9.14 The Committee shall meet alone with Head of Internal Audit at least once a year to ensure that there are no issues or concerns. - 9.15.
 Where applicable, to review the composition, powers, duties and responsibilities of subsidiaries' risk management committees.
-The HSBC Group Risk Committee will review the core terms of reference for adoption by such committees and approve material deviations from such core terms. - 15.
-To undertake or consider on behalf of the Chairman or the Board such other related tasks or topics as the Chairman or the Board may from to time entrust to it. - 16.
+The HSBC Group Risk Committee will review the core terms of reference for adoption by such committees and approve material deviations from such core terms. - 9.16.
+To undertake or consider on behalf of the Chairman or the Board such other related tasks or topics as the Chairman or the Board may from to time entrust to it. - 9.17.
 The Committee may appoint, employ or retain such professional advisors as the Committee may consider appropriate.
 In particular, the Committee shall consider whether external advice on risk matters should be taken to challenge analysis undertaken and assessments made by the Committee and the risk management function, for example an external advisor might be asked for input on the stress and scenario testing of a business strategy.
-Any such appointment shall be made through the Secretary to the Committee, who shall be responsible for the contractual arrangements and payment of fees by the Bank on behalf of the Committee. - 17.
-The Committee shall review annually the Committee's terms of reference and its own effectiveness and recommend to the Board, any necessary changes. - 18.
-To report to the Board on the matters set out in these terms of reference. - 19.
-To ensure a comprehensive risk management infrastructure is in place for managing all risks including unique Shariah risks.
-This includes risks associated with all Shariah contracts for all asset and liability based products (ALM) as well as those under the Treasury and Islamic Risk Management Tools such as derivatives.
-The comprehensive Shariah risk management infrastructure includes but is not limited to: - (i) identifying and understanding the inherent Shariah non-compliance risks, taking into account existing controls that have been put in place and their effectiveness in mitigating such risks; - (ii) measuring the potential impact of such risks to the Bank for instance based on the historical and actual de-recognition of income derived from Shariah non-compliant activities; - (iii) monitoring of Shariah non-compliance risks and a report on the Shariah non-compliance risks indicators shall be escalated to the Board, the Shariah Committee; - (iv) keeping track of income not recognised arising from Shariah non-compliant activities and assessing the probability of similar cases arising in the future in conjunction with the Shariah Department; - (v) formulating and recommending appropriate Shariah non-compliance risk management policies and guidelines in consultation with Shariah Department; - (vi) developing and implementing processes for Shariah non-compliance risk awareness programme in the Bank in consultation with Shariah Department.
+Any such appointment shall be made through the Secretary to the Committee, who shall be responsible for the contractual arrangements and payment of fees by the Bank on behalf of the Committee. - 9.18.
+The Committee shall review annually the Committee's terms of reference and its own effectiveness and recommend to the Board, any necessary changes. - 9.19 To report to the Board on the matters set out in these terms of reference. - 9.20 To ensure a Shariah Risk management control function, with necessary infrastructure, has been established to identify, measure, monitor, report and control Shariah risks.
+This Shariah function and infrastructure covers the performance of the Shariah department (advisory, review, research and audit & compliance) and the Shariah Committee.
+To ensure that the Shariah risk management control function form part of the Bank's integrated risk management framework.
+The systematic approach of managing Shariah non-compliance risks should include but is not limited to the following: - 9.20.1 ensures executions of business and operations that are in accordance with Shariah principles; - 9.20.2 reviews business operations on regular basis to ensure Shariah compliance; - 9.20.3 identify the inherent Shariah non-compliance risks, taking into account existing controls that have been put in place and their effectiveness in mitigating such risks; - 9.20.4 measures the potential impact of such Shariah non-compliance risks to the bank based on historical and actual de-recognition of income derived from Shariah non-compliant incidents; - 9.20.5 monitors Shariah non-compliance risks to facilitate efficient and effective management of such risks; a report on Shariah non-compliance risk indicators shall be escalated to the Board periodically; - 9.20.6 provides recommendations on rectification/remediation measures taken as well as follow-up on implementation and controls to avoid recurrences; - 9.20.7 formulating appropriate Shariah risk management policies and guidelines; and - 9.20.8 developing and implementing processes for Shariah non-compliance risk awareness and training.